carlylovas/NECC-Species-Distribution-Summaries/README.md

          (1) NEFSC_YearSeasonDistributionSummaries.csv
                       This table contains the year-season center of latitude and longitude per species.
-Additionally, there are two columns including the                         rate of change associated with the center of latitude and center of longitude, respectively.
+Additionally, there are two columns including rate of change associated with the center of latitude and center of longitude, respectively.